quintel/documentation/docs/contrib/hybrid-offshore-hub.md

   />
 </div>

-The egde-types of the edges can seem counter-intuitive, for more information about edge-types please visit the ['Graph components'](graph-components) documentation.
+For more information about edge-types please visit the [Graph components](graph-components) documentation.
+Some of the configured edge-types are further explained here:

-At first glance, it seems counter intuitive that the edge between the producer & curtailment is a reversed share and not flexible.
-You could argue that all electricity that can't be consumed by the cable and the electrolyser must be curtailed, and that therefore one the edge to curtailment is flexible.

-Moreover, it seems unusual that the edge between the producer and the cable from offshore is inversed_flexible, since you would expect that the cable would set the demand from the producer.
-Finally, there is the 'Constant' edge between the Producer and the Electrolyser.
-This edge-type is used very little in the graph.

-In this edge lies the core of the edge type deviations within the offshore hub.
-As can be seen in the documentation concerning Graph components, a constant edge can set a specific amount of energy through the egde.
-The model uses this characteristic to sum up all electricity that has flown from the producer to the electrolyser.
-At the same time, it sets the demand of the curtailment node equal to the curtailed energy.
-This is why this edge is a reversed share.
-All energy that is left from the producer than flows to the cable, which is why this is edge is a reversed flexible.
-When the electrolyser node does not yet meet it's yearly demand it is given by the merit module, the node needs to fill up it's energy intake with energy from the cable node.
-This edge is therefore flexible.
+* __Producer > Electrolyser: constant.__ Through the constant edge a specific amount of energy is set through this edge.
+The model uses this characteristic to sum all electricity that has flown from the producer to the electrolyser in each hour of the year.
+* __Producer > Curtailment: reversed share.__ With the reversed share the model sets the annual demand of the curtailment node equal to the sum of curtailed energy for each hour of the year, at the same time when the amount through the edge from Producer to Electrolyser is set.
+* __Producer > Cable from offshore network: inversed_flexible.__ The remaining produced energy from the Producer is subsequently allocated to the cable with the inversed_flexible edge.
+* __Cable > Electrolyser: flexible.__ When the electrolyser node does not yet meet its yearly demand it is given by the merit module, cable node will deliver this deficit through the flexible edge.

+## Node attributes
 ### Producer node

 The producer requires the following `merit_order` attributes: